Main Page Main Index Equipment Index

 The belt loops are also sewn between the back piece and the rim.

-Until 1938 the carriers were entirely made of leather, but after '38 the carriers often
+Until 1938 the carriers were entirely made of leather, but after 1938 the

-Late war models are made of black or tan pressed cardboard also called Press-stoff or
+These models are made of black or (late war) tan pressed cardboard also called Press-stoff or

 Ersatz Leder (replacement leather).